DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 **De**komprimierte **L**änge.
 The parameter is a signed 64-bit integer containing the number of bytes in the uncompressed data.
 If the archive is not encrypted, this value must be equal to **Decompressed Length**.
 This value should be included in the **Encrypted Format** array when the archive is encrypted.
 * `Ers` - *One parameter.* **Ers**tellt ("created").
 Indicates when the file to compress was originally created.
 The time is in UTC form, and is stored as a 64-bit integer containing the number of [.Net Framework "ticks" (defined as 100 nanoseconds) since 0001-01-01T00:00:00Z](https://msdn.microsoft.com/en-us/library/system.datetime.ticks.aspx), excluding leap seconds.
 The minimum value is 0 (or 0001-01-01T00:00:00Z), and the maximum value is 9999-12-31T23:59:59.9999999Z.
 * `Mod` - *One parameter.* **Mod**ified, or **Mod**ifiziert.
 Indicates when the file to compress was last modified.
 Same format as `Ers`.
-* `Kom` - *Between 2 and 257 parameters* **Kom**mentar ("comment").
+* `Kom` - *1 parameter* **Kom**mentar ("comment").
 A textual comment.
-The first parameter is the number of remaining parameters, and a value of 0 means 256.
-The remaining parameters contain the UTF-8 text of the comment.
-All but the last parameter must contain 256 bytes.
-All told, the length of the comment must be less than or equal to 65536.
-Beyond that, the comment can be anything.
-* `SHA3` - *No parameters.* The **Checksum** uses [SHA-3/512](https://en.wikipedia.org/wiki/SHA-3) instead of SHA-512 in both encrypted and unencrypted forms, and the password key is derived from an SHA-3/512 HMAC instead of an SHA-512 HMAC.
+* `SHA3` - *No parameters.* The specified hash function uses [SHA-3](https://en.wikipedia.org/wiki/SHA-3).
+When this option is not present, the specified hash function uses [SHA-2](https://en.wikipedia.org/wiki/SHA-2) instead.
 According to most recent security analysis, SHA-2 remains a perfectly cromulent hashing algorithm, and so SHA-3 is intended to be an alternative to SHA-2 for the time being, rather than a replacement.
+* `SHA256` - *No parameters.* The specified hash function is the 256-bit form (SHA-256 and SHA-3/256).
+When this option is not present, the specified hash function is the 512-bit form (SHA-512 and SHA-3/512).
+This option should be enabled by default.
 * `RsaSig` - *One parameter.* **RSA Sig**niert, or **RSA Sig**ned.
-The stream is digitally signed with an RSA private key, using an SHA-512 hash (or SHA-3/512 if `SHA3` is enabled) of the uncompressed data with PKCS#1 v1.5 padding.
+The stream is digitally signed with an RSA private key, using the result of the specified hash function on the uncompressed data with PKCS#1 v1.5 padding.
 The signature may be verified using the corresponding RSA public key.
 * `RsaSch` - *One parameter.* **RSA Sch**lüssel ("RSA key").
 Usable only if `AES` is also present.
 The encryption key is encrypted using an RSA public key with PKCS#1 v1.5 padding, and is used as the parameter.
 A decoder may then use the corresponding private key to decrypt the key.
 The original password may also be used.

-If a decoder encounters contradictory values (i.e. both `NC` and `DEF`), it should stop attempting to decode the file rather than trying to guess what to use, and should inform the user of this error.
+If a decoder encounters contradictory values (i.e. both `LZMA` and `DEF`), it should stop attempting to decode the file rather than trying to guess what to use, and should inform the user of this error.
 If a decoder encounters redundant values (i.e. two `Name` items which are each followed by the same filename), the duplicates should be ignored.

 A decoder must not attempt to decode an archive if it finds any unexpected or unknown values in the **Format** field; that doesn't make sense.
 It should, however, attempt to decode any *known* format, regardless of the file's version number.